redcode/Z80/README.md

 * <span id="macro_z80_with_local_header">**`#define Z80_WITH_LOCAL_HEADER`**</span>
 	Tells `Z80.c` to <code>#include&nbsp;"Z80.h"</code> instead of `<Z80.h>`.

-The optional features of the emulator mentioned in the "[Configure](#configure)" section of "[Installation from sources](#installation-from-sources)" are disabled by default.
+The optional features of the emulator mentioned in the "[Configure](#configure)" section of "[Installation from source code](#installation-from-source-code)" are disabled by default.
 If you compile `Z80.c` within your project, enable those features you need by predefining their respective activation macros.
 They have the same name as their [CMake equivalents](#cmake_package_source_code_options):

 * **<code>#define [Z80_WITH_EXECUTE](#cmake_option_z80_with_execute)</code>**
 * **<code>#define [Z80_WITH_FULL_IM0](#cmake_option_z80_with_full_im0)</code>**